plihelix/wails-template-sveltekit/README.md

 #### check main.go for what is being embedded
 - When we disable ssr, Vite will compile the website into `/frontend/build` which is then served just as wails will in compile.
 This means that `main.go`s asset embed declaration needs to be changed to:
+`
-`//go:embed all:frontend/build
+//go:embed all:frontend/build
-var assets embed.FS`
+var assets embed.FS
+`
 Note: Turning off ssr results in a minor launch hang time in dev mode as Vite compiles the assets into the build directory.
 This hang should be absent when compiled.

 ## Turning off ssr with adapter-static.

 Go into the front end folder and install the dependencies adding @sveltejs/adapter-static.
+`
-`cd frontend
+cd frontend
-npm i -D @sveltejs/adapter-static`
+npm i -D @sveltejs/adapter-static
+`

 ## Edit the svelte.config.js file.

+`
-`import adapter from '@sveltejs/adapter-auto';  // Change to this. import preprocess from "svelte-preprocess";     // <-- Others may be included from your template.
+import adapter from '@sveltejs/adapter-auto';  // Change the adapter-auto to this. import preprocess from "svelte-preprocess";     // <-- Others may be included from your template.

 /** @type {import('@sveltejs/kit').Config} */